 Eric clenched his jaw.
 He hadn’t.

 Volkow continued.
 “She recognized me as a, er, an acquaintance of yours and demanded an update.
-At the time I knew nothing of your latest plight, and her own intel was limited because she hadn’t heard from you, thus she made me promise to check up on you.
+At the time I knew nothing of your latest plight, and her own knowledge was limited because she hadn’t heard from you, thus she made me promise to check up on you.
 I then resolved the flaming skillet on the stove, made her tea, and left.
 Mothers are precious.
 They shouldn’t be kept in suspense.”

 Trying vainly to not feel guilty, Eric glued one eye to the ticking clock.
 Every passing second steeped Eric’s insides with adrenaline.
 I think I liked him better when he was Neutrino’s self-centered partner, robbing banks with crazy one-of-a-kind weapons that actually hurt me.